 Lunate dislocations typically occur due to a fall on an out-stretched hand (or during a motor vehicle injury) where there is forceful dorsiflexion of the wrist 3.

 There is injury of all of the perilunate ligaments, most significantly the dorsal radiolunate ligament.
-Mayfield et. al. have proposed a 4 stage process to describe perilunar wrist instability (see carpal dislocation) where lunate dislocation represents stage IV.
-2
+A four-stage process to describe perilunar instability has been described, where lunate dislocation represents stage IV 2.

 - AP radiograph